Ayushburman/DATA-STRUCTURES-and-ALGORITHMS/README.md

 Critical Property — Arbitrary Input Size
 An algorithm must work for 10 users, 10⁶ users, 10¹² users — not just small examples.
 Scalability is baked into the definition of a correct algorithm.

+What is an Algorithm?
+A problem defines what must be solved.
+An algorithm defines how to solve it — a finite, deterministic sequence of steps that transforms any valid input into a correct output.

+Problem
+"Sort numbers."
+Specifies only the goal — the input/output relationship.

+Algorithm
+"Compare, swap, repeat."
+Specifies the precise steps used to achieve that goal.